-- 8. To allow the WiFi-enabled computer or mobile device you're currently using to continue to access the Internet, select the check box next to your computer or device, and click the Allow button. - 9.
+- 8. To allow the WiFi-enabled computer or mobile device you're currently using to continue to access the network, select the check box next to your computer or device, and click the Allow button. - 9.
 Click the Apply button.

-Use keywords to block Internet sites
+Use Keywords to Block Internet Sites